gplepage/vegas/doc/source/tutorial.rst

     wants to use no more than 10 or 20 iterations beyond the point where vegas has fully adapted.

-    It is also generally useful to compare results from estimates using different values of ``neval``, differing by factors of 4--10 say.
-Insofar as the two results agree within errors, it is unlikely that non-Gaussian artifacts from small ``neval``\s are important.
-(These artifacts typically vanish like ``1/neval``, which is faster than the statistical errors vanish; so the latter ultimately dominate at large ``neval``.)
+    It is also generally useful to compare two or more results from estimates
+    using different values of ``neval``, differing by factors of 4--10 say.
+Insofar as the two results agree within errors, it is unlikely that non-Gaussian artifacts due to small ``neval``\s are important.
+These artifacts lead to systematic errors that typically vanish
+    like ``1/neval``, which is faster than the statistical errors vanish.
+So the statistical errors ultimately dominate at large ``neval``, rendering the systematic errors
+    negligible --- which is good since
+    statistical errors are much easier to estimate reliably.
+    (This is another reason for increasing ``neval`` rather than ``nitn``: making ``neval`` larger is guaranteed to improve the estimate, while making ``nitn`` larger and larger is guaranteed eventually to give the wrong answer, because at some point the statistical error will no longer mask the systematic error.
+The systematic error for the integral above (with ``neval=1000``) is about -0.00073(7), which is negligible compared to the statistical error unless ``nitn`` is of order 1500 or larger.)

-    **Early Iterations:** The early iterations, before |vegas| has adapted, are quite crude.
+    **Early Iterations:** The early iterations,
+    before |vegas| has adapted, are quite
+    crude.
 With very peaky integrands, these can be far from the correct answer with highly unreliable errors.
 For example, the integral above becomes much more